Per-Gunnar Andersson (rally driver): Career

 JWRC with Suzuki Ignis S1600 and later Suzuki Swift S1600.
 Although he won Rally Acropolis, the rest of season wasn't that successful and, in final standings, Andersson finished sixth with 30 points.

 In 2006, Andersson was still racing in JWRC with a Suzuki Swift S1600.
 He won Rally Sweden but was excluded from Rally Turkey and crashed at Rally GB.
 He finished the season in third place with 29 points.
 Second place was Urmo Aava piloting a Suzuki Swift S1600 with 31 points, and Patrik Sandell became JWRC champion piloting a Renault Clio S1600 with 32 points.

-In 2007 Andersson became Junior World Rally Champion for a second time with a Suzuki Swift S1600.
+In 2007, Andersson became Junior World Rally Champion for a second time with a Suzuki Swift S1600.
 Andersson won three rallies, scored one second place and one fourth place.
 Runner-up was Urmo Aava piloting a Suzuki Swift S1600 and third was Martin Prokop piloting a Citroen C2 S1600.

-With two JWRC titles he was chosen by factory WRC team.
+With two JWRC titles, Andersson was chosen by factory WRC team.
 Suzuki World Rally Team in the 2008 season.
 He started the season by finishing eighth at the 2008 Monte Carlo Rally in his first rally in a World Rally Car.
 He suffered from many mistakes and retirements during the season, finishing in the points only four times.
 His best result came in last two rallies of the season, fifth places at Rally Japan and Rally GB.

 After the withdrawal of the Suzuki team at the end of 2008, Andersson was left without a regular drive for 2009.
 A drive in an ageing Škoda Fabia at Rally Norway saw two stage wins and a place in the top six on the first day before clutch problems forced him to retire.
 After that Andersson participated only at few local rallies and prepared for next season.